Model

 - class pyepo.model.grb.optGrbModel

-This is an abstract class for Gurobi-based optimization model
+This is an abstract class for a Gurobi-based optimization model

 - _model